The Professional Negligence Law Review: Switzerland

 In practice, the most frequent cases in which lawyers are held liable in Switzerland are care cases.
-Missing a statutory or court-ordered deadline is considered a violation of the duty of care almost irrespective of the reason.32 The same applies with respect to claims becoming time-barred after the lawyer has accepted the mandate.
+Missing a statutory or court-ordered deadline is considered a violation of the duty of care almost irrespective of the reason.33 The same applies with respect to claims becoming time-barred after the lawyer has accepted the mandate.
 Other procedural mistakes with irreversible consequences also give the lawyer little room to exculpate himself or herself.
 On the other hand, it is extremely difficult in Switzerland to successfully assert liability claims based on the – possibly wrong – assessment of the law in litigation.
 In most areas of civil law, including agency law, it is the judge who is required to correctly apply the law (iura novit curia).
 Therefore, while it can certainly be embarrassing for a lawyer to make fundamental mistakes in arguing substantive law, the judge is required to correct these mistakes.
-Litigation is not an exact science, and the lawyer is often forced to make tactical and strategical decisions as to how to present the case in court.
+Litigation is not an exact science and the lawyer is often forced to make tactical and strategical decisions as to how to present the case in court.
 Therefore, what has been said concerning the correct application of the law also, to a lesser extent, applies to the manner in which the facts are presented to the court.
 Liability can successfully be asserted in such cases, but it is certainly more difficult than if the lawyer had committed a procedural error.
 The above applies to dispute resolution in court or before other authorities.
-The risk of becoming liable for malpractice due to the incorrect application of the law in contractual or corporate work is higher, as such mistakes are generally easier to prove.
+The risk of becoming liable for malpractice because of the incorrect application of the law in contractual or corporate work is higher, as mistakes of this kind are generally easier to prove.

 ii Medical practitioners

 Specific provisions concerning medical practitioners can be found in the Federal Law on Medical Practitioners (LMG).
 Moreover, professional regulations and guidelines, such as the Rules of the Swiss Association of Doctors, apply.
-These rules and regulations more closely define the Rules of Conduct set out in the LMG and also set out ethical principles.
+These rules and regulations more closely define the Rules of Conduct set out in the LMG, and also set out ethical principles.

 The primary duty according to Article 40 LMG is to exercise due care in the interests of the patient.
 In practice, the courts obtain expert opinions when dealing with a specific malpractice case.
-The Swiss Federal Supreme Court has held that doctors are required to exercise the same degree of care even when treating patients outside of their practice or hospital either as a favour or in the case of an emergency.34 The required degree of care is determined based primarily on objective criteria.
-The standard of care is higher for specialists practicing in their area of specialisation.
+The Swiss Federal Supreme Court has held that doctors are required to exercise the same degree of care even when treating patients outside their practice or hospital either as a favour or in the case of an emergency.35 The required degree of care is determined based primarily on objective criteria.
+The standard of care is higher for specialists practising in their area of specialisation.

 The circumstances of the specific case play a role in correctly applying both the objective and the subjective criteria in question.
-In particular, the nature of the treatment or the operation, the risks generally associated with this treatment or operation, the timely urgency and the available infrastructure are of the essence.35 Although a hospital or a doctor, therefore, in general incurs liability for any violation of care, the test applied in emergency situations or where a fully reliable diagnosis is not possible because of the nature of the disease or injury, is less strict.36
+In particular, the nature of the treatment or the operation, the risks generally associated with this treatment or operation, the timely urgency and the available infrastructure are of the essence.36 Although a hospital or a doctor, therefore, in general incurs liability for any violation of care, the test applied in emergency situations or where a fully reliable diagnosis is not possible because of the nature of the disease or injury, is less strict.37

 If the patient is not given all necessary explanations before the treatment, the medical practitioner can become liable irrespective of whether he or she then exercised due care in treating the patient.
-In this case, the medical practitioner can only exculpate himself or herself if he or she can prove that the patient would have consented to the treatment even if he or she had been given all necessary explanations (hypothetical consent).40
+In this case, the medical practitioner can only exculpate himself or herself if he or she can prove that the patient would have consented to the treatment even if he or she had been given all necessary explanations (hypothetical consent).41

 As is the case for lawyers, doctors are also required to obtain insurance coverage for errors and omissions.